andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_Statistics/AFNI_05_Creating_Timing_Files.rst

 3. Timings for the Congruent trials that occurred during the first run (congruent_run1.txt);
 4. Timings for the Congruent trials that occurred during the second run (congruent_run2.txt).

-Each of these timing files will have same format consisting of three columns, in the following order:
+Each of these timing files will have the same format consisting of three columns, in the following order:

 1. Onset time, in seconds, relative to the start of the scan;
 2. Duration of the trial, in seconds;